 - The utilization of a primer pair that targets the N gene and one that targets the ORF1b/RNAse P gene to confirm the results have also been proposed and are recommended by Centers for Disease Control and Prevention (CDC) (Figure 3).

-Figure 3: Genomic organization of SARS-CoV-2
+Figure 3: Genomic organisation of SARS-CoV-2

 qRT-PCR can be performed in a one-step or a two-step assay.
 The one-step assay with reverse transcription and PCR amplification in one reaction is fast and gives reproducible results for high-throughput analysis: